Garden centres

 • Do: Deadhead, water early, feed pots

-• Look for: Patio plants, mature shrubs, statement colour
+• Look for: Patio plants, seasonal bedding for statement colour, pots and baskets

 Autumn (Sept–Nov)